By use case

 Additional PWA benefits include:

-Speed and consistency: PWA load instantly, even when the network connection isn’t optimal, because they pre-cache your key resources.
+Speed and consistency: PWAs load instantly, even when the network connection isn’t optimal, because they pre-cache your key resources.
 In addition, they respond quickly to interactions on the site and animations are loaded promptly with no lagged scrolling.
 This ensures that you always give your customers an optimal on-site experience — and prevents them from abandoning your website.

-Look and feel of a native app: PWA look and feel like a native mobile app.
+Look and feel of a native app: PWAs look and feel like a native mobile app.
 A user can even add a clickable image to their home screen, just like a “normal” mobile app.
 They also give customers an immersive experience without having to take up storage space to install an app.

 Increased conversion rates: AliExpress reported that having a PWA has improved its conversions for new users coming from all browsers by 104% and from users coming from iOS by 82%.